noctune/radix-heap/README.md

 A monotone priority queue is a variant of priority queues (itself a generalization of heaps) that requires that the extracted elements follow a monotonic sequence.
-This means that you cannot insert an element into a radix heap that is smaller than the last extracted element.
+This means that, for a max-radix-heap, you cannot insert an element into a radix heap that is larger than the last extracted element.

 The key of the last extracted element is called the "top" key of the radix heap.
-Thus any value pushed onto the heap must be larger than or equal to the top key.
+Thus any value pushed onto the heap must be less than or equal to the top key.

 In return for this restriction, the radix heap does O(1) inserts.
 Popping an